likanozadze/TakeHomeProject/README.md

 Save your own recipes to the Good Recipes App.
 Input ingredients, cooking instructions, time and  portions, then save them securely in your profile on Firebase.

+### Favorites

-### Favorites: Save frequently used recipes for quick reference.
+Save frequently used recipes for quick reference.
 Tapping heart button allows you to effortlessly save your favorite recipes with a single click and easily find desired one with search.
 Say goodbye to navigating through multiple pages or cluttering your browser with countless tabs.
 Liked recipes will be securely saved in your profile.

 - ![App Screenshot](https://i.ibb.co/rmfKZhw/Image-2-12-24-at-7-31-PM.jpg)